-2) Including risk-weighted credit risk positions as well as the capital requirements for market risk positions and operational risks scaled with the factor 12.5.
+2) Including risk-weighted credit risk positions as well as the capital requirements for market risk positions and operational risks

 3) Excluding accumulated other comprehensive income (OCI) from cash flow hedge accounting, financial assets at fair value through OCI, AT1 capital and non controlling interest.
+Numbers as of 31 December 2021 were adjusted due to IFRS 8.29 (see note "Consistency").